Skyrim Special Edition

 Translations

 Blade and Blunt is a complete overhaul of Skyrim’s combat designed to increase the game’s difficulty and encourage active resource management.
-Unlike other combat overhauls, it does not seek to import mechanics from other games into Skyrim.
-Instead, it enhances the existing mechanics of Skyrim’s combat and focuses on tightening the gameplay to allow for more player skill and RPG-like character development.
+Blade and Blunt is a total combat package that uses modern modding tools to enhance Skyrim’s combat, with a heavy focus on tightening the gameplay loop to allow for more player skill and RPG-like character development.

 Requirements